authgear/authgear-server/docs/specs/user-model.md

 The unique key is the normalized value.

-##### Raw Login ID

-Raw login ID does not any validation or normalization.
-The unique key is the same as the original value.
-Most of the use case of login ID should be covered by the above login ID types.

 #### Optional Login ID Key during authentication

 The login ID provided by the user is normalized against the configured set of login ID keys.
 If exact one identity is found, the user is identified.
 Otherwise, the login ID is ambiguous.
 Under default configuration, Email, Phone and Username login ID are disjoint sets so no ambiguity will occur.
 (Email must contain `@`; Username does not contain `@` or `+`; Phone must contain `+` and does not contain `@`)